rbind/deleeuw/content/publication/rank.md

 +++
 abstract = "In De Leeuw (2008) we studied the derivatives of the least squares rank p approximation in the case of general rectangular matrices.
 We modify these results for the symmetric positive semi-definite case, using basically the same derivation.
-We apply the formulas to compute an expression for the convergence rate of Thomson’s iterative principal component algorithm for factor analysis." authors = ["Jan de Leeuw"] date = "2016-11-23" publication = "AUX"
+We apply the formulas to compute an expression for the convergence rate of Thomsons iterative principal component algorithm for factor analysis." authors = ["Jan de Leeuw"] date = "2016-11-23" publication = "AUX"